Your basket is currently empty!

 As we continue to explore the safe use of methylene blue, it is important to acknowledge the significance of ongoing research and stay updated with new findings.

-Future studies can help us better understand the potential of methylene blue in protecting the nervous system and its role in treating various conditions, including that is resistant to treatment.
+Future studies can help us better understand the potential of methylene blue in protecting the nervous system and its role in treating various conditions, including depression that is resistant to treatment.

 By remaining informed about these advancements, you can provide the best possible care for your patients while ensuring their safety.